 - Just as adults use calendars, grocery lists, and “to-do” lists to enhance memory, children benefit from visual reminders.
 Create a schedule to use at home, so your child knows what to expect each day.
 The schedule can showcase the flow of the day and include remote learning, chores, physical activity, indoor and outdoor play, rest and mealtimes.

-- Learn how to create a schedule with this video, create a schedule online, view sample daily schedules created for different age levels, or make your own by hand or on the computer.
+- Learn how to create a schedule with the Parent Training: Using Schedules video, create a schedule online, view sample daily schedules created for different age levels, or make your own by hand or on the computer.
 Children can help make the schedule by drawing pictures, determining which activities should be included, and the sequence of events.
 Older children can make their own schedule with or without your assistance depending on their level of independence.

 - Prepare your child for transitions or changes in schedule ahead of time so s/he isn’t surprised.